-Choosing our own jobs, homes, and friends
+Choosing our own jobs, homes, and friends.

-Individuals may use the program to learn how to stand up for their rights to choose their own friends, or decide whether to have a job in the community instead of working in a sheltered workshop or activity center.
+Self-Advocacy is a program that supports people with disabilities and helps them to develop the skills they need to speak and act for themselves.
+Individuals learn to stand up for their rights to choose their own friends and decide whether to have a job in the community instead of working in a sheltered workshop or activity center.
 They may want support from an advocate when they ask to be treated just like everyone else, or to receive the services they need to live as independently as possible.

-Self Advocacy is not the same as advocacy for people with disabilities.
-Self-advocacy is about people with disabilities advocating for themselves.
+Self-Advocacy is not the same as advocacy for people with disabilities.
+Self-Advocacy is about people with disabilities advocating for themselves.
 It is about civil rights and supporting people in speaking up for themselves in order to bring about changes in policies, attitudes, and opportunities.